ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwpol_package.rst

 fwpolicy_implicit_log
 +++++++++++++++++++++

-- Description: Implicit Log setting for all IPv4 policies in package
+- Description: Implicit Log setting for all IPv4 policies in package.

 - Required: False